Table of Contents

-- Difference in colour of skin, type of hair; curly or straight, eye colour, blood type among different ethnic groups represent variation within human species.
+- The difference in the colour of skin, type of hair; curly or straight, eye colour, blood type among different ethnic groups represents variation within human species.

-- In evolutionary biology, adaptive radiation is a process in which organisms diversify rapidly from an ancestral species into a multitude of new forms, particularly when a change in the environment makes new resources available, creates new challenges, or opens new environmental niches.
+- Adaptive radiation is a process in which organisms diversify from an ancestral species into a multitude of new forms when the environment creates new challenges or opens new environmental niches.

 - A species comprises of many populations.
 Often different populations of a species remain isolated due to some geographic barrier such as mountain, ocean, river, etc.

-- After a long period of time, the sub-populations become very different and get isolated, reproductively, i.e. they no longer interbreed.
+- After a long period of time, the sub-populations become very different (genetic drift) and get isolated, reproductively, i.e. they no longer interbreed.

 - Mutation (a change in genetic material that results from an error in replication of DNA) causes new genes to arise in a population.

-- Further, in a sexually reproducing population, meiosis and fertilization produce new combination of genes every generation, which is termed recombination.
+- Further, in a sexually reproducing population, meiosis and fertilisation produce a new combination of genes every generation, which is termed recombination.

-- Thus members of the same species show ‘variation’ and are not exactly identical.
-Variations are heritable.
+- Thus, members of the same species show ‘variation’ and are not identical.

-- It is an evolutionary force that selects among variations i.e. genes that help the organism to better adopt to its environment.
+- It is an evolutionary force that selects among variations, i.e. genes that help the organism to better adapt to its environment.
 Such genes are reproduced more in a population due to natural selection.

 - Those offsprings which are suited to their immediate environment have a better chance of surviving, reaching reproductive age and passing on the suitable adaptations to their progeny.

-- Evolution involves the processes of natural selection, adaptation, variation etc..
-Evolution leads to speciation or formation of new species.
+- Evolution involves the processes of natural selection, adaptation, variation etc.

-- The primary reason for these extinctions is environmental change or biological competition.
+- The primary reason behind extinctions is environmental change or biological competition.

-- Extinction occurs when species cannot evolve fast enough to cope with the changes taking place in their environment.
+- Extinction occurs when species cannot evolve fast enough to cope with the changing environment.